Big Machine Racing: Car No. 48 History

 Jade Buford started the year as the full-time driver of the No. 48, before being replaced by Kaz Grala prior to the spring Talladega race.
-Bufford made one further start at Portland.
-Tyler Reddick, Austin Dillon, Ty Dillon, Ricky Stenhouse Jr, Ross Chastain, Nick Sanchez, Parker Kligerman, and Marco Andretti also made starts for the team throughout the season.
+Buford made one further start at Portland.
+Tyler Reddick, Austin Dillon, Ty Dillon, Ricky Stenhouse Jr., Ross Chastain, Nick Sanchez, Parker Kligerman, and Marco Andretti also made starts for the team throughout the season.

 On May 21, 2022, Cup Series driver Tyler Reddick earned the team's first victory at Texas.